GrailFinder/gf-lt/char-specific-context.md

 Character‑specific context relies on the `/completion` endpoint (or other completion‑style endpoints) where the LLM is presented with a raw text prompt containing the entire filtered history.
 It does **not** work with OpenAI‑style `/v1/chat/completions` endpoints, because those endpoints enforce a fixed role set (`user`/`assistant`/`system`) and strip custom role names and metadata.

 ### TTS
 Although text message might be hidden from user character.
-If TTS is enabled it will be read.
+If TTS is enabled it will be read until tags are parsed.
+If message should not be viewed by user, tts will stop.

 ### Tag Parsing